The Greatest Fiction by Genre

 Fantasy

-• Fantasy Series—the greatest fantasy series.
+• Fantasy Series—the greatest series of fantasy fiction literature.

-• Fantasy Stories—the greatest fantasy short stories.
+• Fantasy Stories—the greatest short stories of fantasy fiction literature.

 Historical Fiction